ucldc/rikolti/README.md

 pip install -r requirements.txt
 ```

 Currently, I only use one virtual environment, even though each folder located at the root of this repository represents an isolated component.
 If dependency conflicts are encountered, I'll wind up creating separate environments.

-Alternatively, I'm currently working to integrate SAM across this repository, which may forgo any need to manage a virtual environment at all.
+> TODO: Currently working to integrate SAM across this repository, which may forgo any need to manage a virtual environment at all.
 (SAM local runs in Docker).

 ## Development Contribution Process
 The [Rikolti Wiki](https://github.com/ucldc/rikolti/wiki/) contains lots of helpful technical information.
 The [GitHub Issues](https://github.com/ucldc/rikolti/issues) tool tracks Rikolti development tasks.
 We organize issues using the GitHub project board [Rikolti MVP](https://github.com/orgs/ucldc/projects/1/views/1) to separate work out into [Milestones](https://github.com/ucldc/rikolti/milestones) and [Sprints](https://github.com/orgs/ucldc/projects/1/views/5).